TeamAleph/lightning-rfc/02-peer-protocol.md

 Thus, the worst case is `3R+2G+2S`, assuming `R` is at least 1.
 Note that the chances of three reorganizations in which the other node wins all of them is low for `R` of 2 or more.
-Since high fees are used (and HTLC spends can use almost arbitrary fees), `S` should be small; although, given that block times are irregular and empty blocks still occur, `S=2` should be considered a minimum.
-Similarly, the grace period `G` can be low (1 or 2), as nodes are required to timeout or fulfill as soon as possible; but if `G` is too low it increases the risk of unnecessary channel closure due to networking delays.
+Since high fees are used (and HTLC spends can use almost arbitrary fees), `S` should be small during normal operation; although, given that block times are irregular, empty blocks still occur, and fees may vary greatly, `S=2` should be considered a minimum. `S` is also the parameter that may vary the most under attack, so a higher value may be desirable when non negligible amounts are engaged.
+The grace period `G` can be low (1 or 2), as nodes are required to timeout or fulfill as soon as possible; but if `G` is too low it increases the risk of unnecessary channel closure due to networking delays.

 There are four values that need be derived:

-1. the `cltv_expiry_delta` for channels, `3R+2G+2S`: if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).
+1. the `cltv_expiry_delta` for channels, `3R+2G+2S`: if in doubt, a `cltv_expiry_delta` of at least 12 is reasonable (R=2, G=1, S=2).

 2. the deadline for offered HTLCs: the deadline after which the channel has to be failed and timed out on-chain.
 This is `G` blocks after the HTLC's